The MU PREP Scholars Program

 Considering a Ph.D. in Neuroscience?

 Neuroscience at Princeton University offers a unique, laboratory-focused course of study spanning molecular, cellular, systems and cognitive neuroscience.
-Applications for entry in the Fall of 2014 are now being accepted, with a deadline of December 1.
 For details, including contact information, please visit our webpage at: http://chemistry.missouri.edu/nucsummer/index.shtml

 University of Iowa: Medical Scientist Training Programs (MD, Ph.D)

 The Iowa Medical Scientist Training Program (MSTP) provides training for both the MD and PhD degrees in an environment that integrates graduate research training with clinical studies.
 The Iowa MSTP has a long-standing reputation for excellence in its 35 years of NIH funded training of physician scientists.
 The MSTP promotes an educational atmosphere which highlights the interconnections between science and medicine.
 The goal is to produce physician scientists whose talents and insights will make major impacts on health care delivery in the 21st century.
 For details, including contact information, please visit our webpage at: http://www.healthcare.uiowa.edu/mstp/

 Biosciences Program at University of Iowa Carver College of Medicine

 The Biosciences Program is a multidisciplinary entry program for 17 PhD degree granting programs at The University of Iowa.
 Our graduate training program provides students the flexibility of investigating several disciplines including biomedical and basic sciences prior to affiliating with a specific degree program.
 For details, including contact information, please visit our webpage at: http://www.medicine.uiowa.edu/biosciences/